BinathiP-source/CS-230-8-2-Journal-Portfolio/README.md

 What about the process of working through a design document did you find helpful when developing the code?

+The process of working through a design document helps me plan ahead before developing the code.
+The design document helped me understand the client's requirements, design constraints, domain model and the different operating systems the client would like to expand to.
+I also understood how the storage and memory management needed for this application.

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?